symbiote-h2020/SymbioteCloud/README.md

 ## 2. Integration with symbIoTe
 #### 2.1 Provide platform-specific access to the resource and data
-Resource Access Proxy is the component in charge of accessing to the resources.
+Resource Access Proxy is the component in charge of providing access to the resources.
 This requires the implementation of a software layer (the RAP platform plugin) in order to allow symbIoTe to be able to communicate with the internal mechanisms of the platform.
 The plugin will communicate with the generic part of the RAP through the rabbitMQ protocol, in order to decouple the symbIoTe Java implementation from the platform specific language.

-This figure shows the architecture of the RAP component (orange parts on the bottom are part of the platform specific plugin, to be implemented from platform owners):
+The figure below figure shows the architecture of the RAP component (orange parts at the bottom are part of the platform specific plugin, to be implemented from platform owners):

 ![RAP Architecture](https://github.com/symbiote-h2020/SymbioteCloud/blob/master/resources/figures/RAP-arch_v02.png?raw=true)

-Here's a quick list of actions and features that RAP platform specific plugin has to implement:
+Here's a quick list of actions and features that have to be implemented in RAP platform specific plugin:

-  * Registers to generic RAP specifying support for filters, notifications
+  * Sends registration request to generic RAP, specifying support for filters, notifications
-  * Get read / write requests from RAP generic (w/ or w/o filters)
+  * Get read/write requests from RAP generic (w/ or w/o filters)
   * Applies filters to ‘get history’ requests (optional)
   * Get subscribe requests from generic RAP (if it supports notifications)
   * Forwards notifications coming from platform to generic RAP